|NATO’s destruction of Sirte Libya good for the economy?

 In the case of the bailouts, our broken window is the untold trillions that were transferred from the general public to various quasi-state corporations just after the massive financial crash of 2008.
 At this point no one can be sure of exactly how much money was transferred through these bailouts, but the official figure continues to climb as more independent research and investigation is carried out.

 At first the government promised it would only be 700 billion dollars.
 Then in 2010 when the fed was forced to reveal details of their “back door bailouts”, the public discovered that the number was actually 12.3 Trillion dollars.
 Some other independent research even suggests that the number is much more than that, but either way 12.3 Trillion would almost be enough to cover the national debt, which passed 15 Trillion late last year.
 Just something to think about.

 The mainstream media will have us believe that these bailouts were necessary to save jobs and prop up the US economy, but when we take a closer look we can identify this as an obvious use of “the broken window fallacy”.
 There has been a lot of propaganda employing this deception since the bailouts happened, but recently there has been a new surge in misinformation as a result of election time politricks.

-Obama pushed this idea at an auto show in Washington commending the apparent “success” of the bailout that the automotive industry received.
+At the beginning of this month Obama pushed this idea at an auto show in Washington commending the apparent “success” of the bailout that the automotive industry received.
 Again, this “official” explanation is completely overlooking the fact that our situation could be a lot better right now had that money actually been used by its rightful owners.